Emily Carr: First works on Indigenous people

 In 1898, at age 27, Carr made the first of several sketching and painting trips to Aboriginal villages.
 She stayed in a village near Ucluelet on the west coast of Vancouver Island, home to the Nuu-chah-nulth people, then commonly known to English-speaking people as 'Nootka'.
-Carr recalled that her time in Ucluelet made "a lasting impression on me".
-Her interest in Indigenous life was reinforced by a trip to Alaska nine years later with her sister Alice.
-In 1912, Carr took a sketching trip to First Nations' villages in Haida Gwaii, the Upper Skeena River, and Alert Bay.
-Even though Carr left the villages of the Pacific Northwest, the impact of the people stayed with her.
-Carr adopted the Indigenous name Klee Wyck and she also chose it as the title of one of her works of writings.

-In 1913, Carr held a large exhibition of her work of First Nations villages and poles in their original setting.
-Her "Lecture on Totems" at Dominion Hall in Vancouver is in the Emily Carr Papers at the BC Archives in Victoria.
-In the lecture, she said "every pole shown in my collection has been studied from its own actual reality..."
+Carr was given the Indigenous name of Klee Wyck and she also chose it as the title of her first book.
+She later recalled that her time in Ucluelet made "a lasting impression on me".

+In 1907, Carr made a sightseeing trip to Alaska with her sister Alice and decided on her artistic mission of documenting all she could of what she and many others perceived as the "vanishing totems" and way of life of the First Nations.
+She may have met an American artist on this trip, likely Theodore J. Richardson (1855-1914), who described his project of documenting Indigenous art and architecture (he travelled with Indigenous guides to produce watercolours and pastels in southeast Alaska documenting the Tlingit culture) and that possibly this encounter inspired Carr to initiate her own five–year project of documenting Indigenous villages and their neighbouring forests in British Columbia.

+From 1908 to 1910 she made several trips to First Nations communities to record art and villages.

 Work in France

-Determined to further her knowledge of the age's evolving artistic trends, in 1910 Carr returned to Europe to study at the Académie Colarossi in Paris.
-In Montparnasse with her sister Alice, Emily Carr met modernist painter Harry Gibb with a letter of introduction.
-Upon viewing his work, she and her sister were shocked and intrigued by his use of distortion and vibrant colour; she wrote: "Mr Gibb's landscapes and still life delighted me — brilliant, luscious, clean.
+Determined to further her knowledge of evolving artistic trends abroad, in 1910 Carr returned to Europe to study.
+In Montparnasse with her sister Alice, Emily Carr met modernist painter Harry Phelan Gibb with a letter of introduction.
+Upon viewing his work, she and her sister were shocked and intrigued by his use of distortion and vibrant colour; she wrote:"Mr Gibb's landscapes and still life delighted me — brilliant, luscious, clean.
 Against the distortion of his nudes I felt revolt."
-Carr's study with Gibb and his techniques shaped and influenced her style of painting, and she adopted a vibrant colour palette rather than continuing with the pastel colours of her earlier British training.